Tpatt14/Elk-Stack-Project/README.md

 - A jump box is "hidden" to the public and can only be accessed by the administrator, it allows the adminitstrator to perform taks on the other machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - Filebeat monitors log files or lactions specified,collects logs events, and forwards them to Elasticsearch or Logstash for indexing.
+LOgs can then be viewed in Kibana for easy interpretation.

-- Metricbeats records metrics and statistics then sends them to the outpt chosen, the outputs that can be chosen are Elasticsearch or Logstash
+- Metricbeats records system metrics and statistics then sends them to the output chosen, the outputs are Elasticsearch or Logstash. these records can then be viewed in Kibana for easy interpretation.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.